 How To Exchange Old Qatar Currency Notes

 The old notes will be replaced by banks for individuals with QID and bank accounts.
-Those who do not have accounts can also complete the exchange process at banks, but if they cannot do so, they can go to Qatar Central Bank to exchange the notes.
+Those who do not have accounts can also complete the exchange process at most banks.
+If they cannot do so, they can go to Qatar Central Bank to exchange the notes.

 Visitors from outside the country can exchange old notes through banks or QCB.
 They also have to attach the disclosure document from the General Authority of Customs in Qatar issued at the port of entry.